HAWK-Digital-Environments/HAWKI/README.md

 ## Contact & License

 This project is licensed under the terms of the MIT license.
-If you have any questions feel free to get in touch via [Email](mailto:vincent.timm2@hawk.de)
+If you have any questions, feel free to get in touch via [Email](mailto:vincent.timm2@hawk.de)